r-pufky/ansible_systemd/README.md

 collection.

 ## Example Playbook
-Standard ansible built-ins may be used after configuration (stop, start, reload, etc).
-Systemd will be force reloaded on role completion to ensure unit availability after role application.
+Standard ansible built-ins may be used **after** configuration.
+Systemd will be force reloaded on role completion to ensure unit availability.

+Currently supported units are:
+* mount
+* automount
+* service
+* timer

 ### Systemd cronjob example
 Create a systemd timer that periodically reboots a system (e.g. cronjob).